-A recent study has clearly established that application development is moving fully into the cloud*, and the days of the traditional, monolithic architecture are clearly numbered.
-Whilst this is clear for so called “cloud native”, so application born in the cloud, there is still a question of what do to with the old(er) applications?
+A recent study has clearly established that application development is moving fully into the cloud,* and the days of the traditional, monolithic architecture are clearly numbered.
+Whilst this is clear for so called “cloud native,” so applications born in the cloud, there is still a question of what do to with the old(er) applications?

-For many organisation the question of what do to with the traditional (or sometimes also referred to as legacy) is a key one.
-Moving to the cloud will have affect the application and its underlying infrastructure in one way or the other and failing to consider all implications can cost dearly – both commercially and or from a data security perspective.
+For many organizations the question of what do to with the traditional (or sometimes also referred to as legacy) is a key one.
+Moving to the cloud will have affect the application and its underlying infrastructure in one way or the other and failing to consider all implications can cost dearly—both commercially and/or from a data security perspective.
 To prevent unwanted surprises a detailed assessment is needed to understand the various different options.

 Typically a cloud assessment for existing application will consider various different aspects covering application, infrastructure as well as security, data and commercial considerations.
-Objective is to establish the impact and therefor the options for transforming an existing application to the cloud:
+The objective is to establish the impact and therefore the options for transforming an existing application to the cloud:

 1. Technically supported

 - Will the technology that the Application is based on, run on the target cloud platform?
 If no, is there an alternative available to “cloud-enable” the application?

 - Does the application require any hardware near devices like dongles?

 - Does the application require constant and heavy data interfaces to a number of application not hosted on the cloud?